Kings in the Corner

-Kings in the Corner, or King's Corners is a multi-player patience or solitaire-style card game for two to four players using a standard 52-card pack, the aim being to be first to shed all one's hand cards.
+Kings in the Corner, or King's Corners is a multi-player patience or solitaire-style card game for two to four players using a standard 52-card pack.
+The object is to be first to shed all one's cards.

 Rules

 Deal

 Players draw a card at random from the pack and the one with the highest card deals first.

-Each player is dealt 7 cards from the top of the pack.
+Each player is dealt seven cards from the top of the pack.
 A tableau (layout) is then set up on the playing surface.
-Four cards are laid down, crosswise and face-up, with the remainder of the pack face down in the middle as the stock.
-There should now be a card to the north, south, east and west of the pack with empty spaces in the corners.
+Four cards are laid down, crosswise and face up, with the rest of the pack face down in the middle as the stock.
+There is now a card to the north, south, east, and west of the pack, with empty spaces in the corners.

 Play

 If two play, the non-dealer goes first.
 Otherwise, eldest hand, the person to the left of the dealer, starts.
 In turn, each player may perform any number of the following moves in any order.